CHAPTER ONE: General Information

 · Ensuring the accuracy of information submitted as a part of the proposal clearance/pre-award process and completing the appropriate transmittal forms (e.g., PCF, MIRA) for processing proposals and other sponsored activities;

 · Justifying any special support costs, as well as costs normally charged as F&A but included as direct costs in a proposal;

-· Ensuring that anyone involved in the design, conduct or reporting of the project has complied with the University COI Policy and disclosure requirements prior to proposal submission and throughout the life cycle of the project;
+· Ensuring that anyone named in the project documentation is compliant with the University COI Policy and disclosure requirements prior to proposal submission and throughout the life cycle of the project;

 · Making certain that all charges on sponsored projects are reasonable, allocable, allowable and consistent with University cost accounting practices via a monthly reconciliation process;